December 13, 2021

 Collington is a not-for-profit, full-service continuing care retirement community (CCRC) affiliated with The Kendal Corporation.
 The community opened in 1988.
 Collington is situated on 125 acres of gently rolling countryside, featuring a six-acre lake, native trees, walking trails and beautiful gardens, in suburban Prince George’s County, Maryland.
 Natural parkland owned by the state of Maryland borders the eastern edge of the campus.
 The campus is roughly 12 miles east of downtown Washington, D.C., and 22 miles west of Annapolis, Mayland.
 Collington consists of 330 independent living residences, including cluster-cottages, villas and a three-story apartment building.

-A leader in the field of aging services with headquarters in the southeastern Pennsylvania/metro Philadelphia area, Kendal is among the 10 largest not-for-profit senior living organizations in the U.S. Kendal-affiliated retirement communities are located in Hanover, New Hampshire; Ithaca and Sleepy Hollow, New York; Northampton and Easthampton, Massachusetts; Lexington, Virginia; metro Washington, D.C.; Chicago; Kennett Square, West Chester and Newtown, Pennsylvania; and Oberlin and Granville, Ohio.
+A leader in the field of aging services with headquarters in the southeastern Pennsylvania/metro Philadelphia area, Kendal is among the 10 largest not-for-profit senior living organizations in the U.S. Kendal-affiliated retirement communities are located in Hanover, New Hampshire; Ithaca and Sleepy Hollow, New York; Northampton and Easthampton, Massachusetts; Lexington, Virginia; metro Washington, D.C.; Chicago; Kennett Square, West Chester and Newtown, Pennsylvania; and Oberlin, Ohio.
 Kendal at Home, based in suburban Cleveland, combines the security of a continuing care retirement community with the freedom and independence of living at home.

 —Posted by Larry Elveru